-- bilateral ventilation tubes versus no treatment/watchful waiting; - bilateral ventilation tubes versus hearing aids; - bilateral ventilation tubes versus non-surgical treatment; - bilateral ventilation tubes versus myringotomy alone; - unilateral ventilation tubes versus no treatment/watchful waiting; - unilateral ventilation tubes versus myringotomy alone in the other ear/other children.
+- adenoidectomy and bilateral ventilation tubes versus bilateral ventilation tubes only; - adenoidectomy and unilateral ventilation tube versus unilateral ventilation tube only; - adenoidectomy and ventilation tubes versus no treatment/ watchful waiting; - adenoidectomy and ventilation tubes versus non-surgical treatment.

-If study participants have received other treatments, for example, adenoidectomy, intranasal steroids, oral steroids, antibiotics, mucolytics or decongestants, we will include these studies if both arms received identical treatment.
+If study participants have received other treatments in addition to the main intervention, for example intranasal steroids, oral steroids, antibiotics, mucolytics or decongestants, we will include these studies if both arms of the study received identical treatment.